keithatxxdotnetwork/all-docs/docs/overview/softwareOverview.md

 ### Elixxir/[Scheduling](https://git.xx.network/elixxir/registration)

-Permissioning, also referred to as Scheduling, manages the NDF for Clients and Servers and schedules cMix rounds within the network.
+Permissioning, also referred to as Scheduling, manages the NDF for Clients and Servers and schedules cMixx rounds within the network.
 Eventually, this functionality will be managed by the distributed xx consensus.
 For now, this code handles admission, manages which Nodes are part of the network, and orchestrates when Nodes operate.